Lutsharel Geertruida

-Lutsharel Emiliano Geertruida (/nl/; born 18 July 2000) is a Dutch professional footballer who plays for club Sunderland, on loan from club RB Leipzig, and the Netherlands national team.
+Lutsharel Emiliano Geertruida (/nl/; born 18 July 2000) is a Dutch professional footballer who plays for Eredivisie club PSV, on loan from club RB Leipzig, and the Netherlands national team.
 Mainly a right-back, he can also play as a centre-back and defensive midfielder.

 Club career

 Geertruida was born in Rotterdam, near Feyenoord's home ground De Kuip.
 He started his footballing career at Overmaas Rotterdam, before moving to Spartaan '20 at the age of seven.
 Two years later, Geertruida joined Sparta Rotterdam's youth academy, where he played for three years before being signed to Feyenoord's youth setup at Sportcomplex Varkenoord.